jkoutavas/Savitar2/README.md

 ```
 √ Started a private github repo
-√ App is 64bit only, runs on Catalina
+√ App is 64bit only, runs on macOS 10.12 and later, including Catalina
 √ App is integrated with AppCenter, handles crash reporting and basic analytics
 √ Reading Sav 1.x world settings, opening sessions
 √ Integerated WKWebView as the output pane